RoSSBi3D: a 3D and bi-fluid code for protoplanetary discs: Introduction

-\emph{RoSSBi} is born from the wish to develop a numerical tool suited at best to study the evolution of protoplanetary discs (thereafter PPDs).
-Such discs are mainly composed of molecular gas in which are embedded solid-particles of different sizes.
-They are also stratified and sheared by the gravitational potential of the star.
-In a first outline, \textbf{(i)} the gas is assumed to be compressible but also inviscid in order to preserve potentially interesting non-linearities despite the necessity to fight with spurious numerical-oscillations, \textbf{(ii)} the solid-particles are reduced to homogeneous spheres coupled to the gas by aerodynamic forces (in the Epstein or Stokes regime), in spite of their fluffy geometry and of a possibly complex composition.
-While the total mass of the dust particles is much smaller than the total gas-mass ($\sim 1\%$ or cosmic abundance) the local value of the dust-to-gas ratio can be strongly in-homogeneous.
-The wide assembly of the solid particles is described statistically as a fluid (or a family of different fluids) in which the intrinsic pressure is neglected.
-Of course, this assumption is relevant where dilution is strong but it is not where the solid particles tend to accumulate.
-Indeed, inelastic collisions between the particles should be taken into account contributing to a pressure term which is generally neglected.
-Thus, in the limit of a diluted-medium hypothesis, the problem is to solve a system of Euler's equations for the gas and the particles which are coupled to one another and to the energy equation, both.
-In the more general context of astrophysical discs, numerous methods have been used to study gas evolution which can be roughly classified in: finite differences, finite volumes and spectral methods.
-In the case of PPDs the selected method has also to describe diphasic and reactive flows in a convenient way.
+\rossbi{} is the result of the wish to develop a dedicated numerical tool suited to study the evolution of PPDs and adapted to their specifics.
+Among them, shearing by the gravitational potential of the star, vertical stratification and the intricate coupling of dust and gas.
+In this code, we assumed that the gas, compressible and inviscid, is coupled through aerodynamic forces to solid particles which are described statistically as a fluid (or a family of different fluids) in which the intrinsic pressure is neglected.
+This approximation remains relevant as far as dilution is strong, otherwise the inelastic collision between particles should be taken into account contributing to a pressure term.
+Thus, in the limit of a diluted medium hypothesis, the problem is to solve a system of Euler's equations for the gas and the particles which are coupled to one another and to the energy equation.
+This 3D extension of \emph{RoSSBi} \citep{survi2013} came from the necessity to provide a full description of the evolution of PPDs which requires to account for the disc thickness.
+It is indeed important to describe at best the physical evolution of the PPDs avoiding the constraining 2D approximation that could either enhance problems raised by the thin disc approximation, such as vortices destruction by dust back-reaction \citep{2021ApJ...913...92R}, or neglect physical aspects raised by vertical stratification, such as the VSI.